Project Server 2019 architecture

 Project Server 2019 architecture includes association of the Project Application Service with SharePoint site collections, the client-side object model (CSOM) for remote access, an OData interface for reporting, and remote event receivers that are accessible by multiple Project Server installations.
 In addition to on-premises custom solutions, you can create apps that include remote event receivers and components that access the CSOM and OData interfaces.

-The front-end tier includes Project Professional 2016, Project Web App, and third-party apps.
+The front-end tier includes Project Professional 2016, Project Professional 2019, the Project Online Desktop Client, Project Web App, and third-party apps.
 Client applications communicate with the middle tier through the Project Server Interface (PSI) or through the CSOM endpoints, which in turn communicate with the PSI and the business object layer.
 Database access is integrated in the business objects.
 The Project Server Eventing System can access both local event handlers and remote event receivers.
 The Project Calculation Service implements the Project scheduling engine within Project Server.

-Below is a generalized view of the Project Server 2016 architecture, including the Project Service Application and several client applications including Project Professional 2016.
+Below is a generalized view of the Project Server 2019 architecture, including the Project Service Application and several client applications.